 The base game can be played with 2 – 4 players.
 A 5 – 6 player expansion will also be available, providing players with two additional sets of player pieces and mats as well as additional tiles and playing cards.

-The typical playing time will usually vary between 1.5 and 3 hours depending on the number of players and the game mode being played.
+The typical playing time will usually vary between 1.5 and 3 hours depending on the number of players and the game style being played.

 - Lander is an immersive game playing experience with each game telling a unique story